judithspd/judithspd.github.io/_talks/2024-flower-monthly.md

 Event: Flower Monthly, January 2024.

-Date and place: january 3, 2024.
+Date and place: January 3, 2024.
 Online

 Talk: "Federated Learning with Flower in the European Open Science Cloud".
 Talk given joinly with Álvaro López García.